iAdityaJha/tab-changeDetection/README.md

 # React + Vite

+This app is just to implement tab change detection feature , which will be part of my upcoming project ExamER, a platform to give and conduct online tests.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: